 - If any additional amount above the minimum amount due ends up paying off an individual loan, please then apply any remaining part of my payment to the loan with the next highest interest rate.

 Retain these instructions.
 Please apply these instructions to all future overpayments.
-Please confirm that these payments will be processed as specified or please provide an explanation as to why you are unable to follow these instructions.
+Please confirm these payments will be processed as specified.
+Otherwise, please provide an explanation as to why you are unable to follow these instructions.

 3. Things to Keep In Mind